1949 Cincinnati Bearcats football team

 The 1949 Cincinnati Bearcats football team was an American football team that represented the University of Cincinnati as a member of the Mid-American Conference (MAC) during the 1949 college football season.
-The Bearcats were led by first-year head coach Sid Gillman and compiled a 7–4 record and were named MAC champions.
-The Bearcats would win against Toledo in the Glass Bowl.
+Led by first-year head coach Sid Gillman, the Bearcats compiled an overall record of 7–4 with a mark of 4–0 in conference play, winning the MAC title.
+Cincinnati was invited to the Glass Bowl, where the Bearcats defeated Toledo.